spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 1. From the cluster settings view, select the **RBAC** tab.

-2. Click on **Add New Binding**
+2. Click on **Add New Binding**.

 3. Add the namespace name or provide a regular expression to automatically apply the following settings to other namespaces in the future.
-Ex: `/^web-app/`.
+Example: `/^web-app/`.
 Click on **Add To List**.

 4. Allocate resources to the selected namespace.
 You can allocate the maximum CPU and Memory the role is allowed to consume from the listed namespaces.

-5. Click on **Add New Binding**
+5. Click on **Add New Binding**.

-3. Fill out the following details:
+6. Fill out the following details:
   * Namespace: Select the namespace.
   * Role Type: The type of role.
 You can specify either a role or a cluster role.
-  * Role Name: Define a custom role name to identify the cluster role
+  * Role Name: Define a custom role name to identify the cluster role.
   * Subjects: Subjects are a group of users, services, or teams using the Kubernetes API.
   * Subject Name: Custom name to identify a subject.